Connecticut Laws and Incentives

-Autonomous Vehicle Task Force and Pilot Program
+Autonomous Vehicle (AV) Task Force and Pilot Program

 The Connecticut Office of Policy and Management, in consultation with the Departments of Motor Vehicles, Transportation, and Emergency Services and Public Protection, will establish a pilot program for up to four municipalities to allow approved candidates to test AVs on local highways.
-No later than January 1, 2019, and annually thereafter, the Office of Policy and Management will submit a report to the General Assembly on the implementation and progress of the pilot program.(Reference Senate Bill 260, 2017)
+By July 1, 2020 and annually thereafter, the Office of Policy and Management will submit a report to the General Assembly on the implementation and progress of the pilot program.

 Electric Vehicle (EV) Registration Data

-By January 1, 2018, the Department of Motor Vehicles (Department) must record the number of EVs registered in Connecticut.
-An EV is defined as any battery electric, fuel cell, plug-in hybrid, or range-extended battery electric vehicle.
-The data should be publicly available on the Department's website and include the number of EVs registered in state each year, and the total number of EVs registered in the state.
-The Department must update the information every six months.
-(Reference Connecticut General Statutes 14-12)
+The Connecticut Department of Motor Vehicles (DMV) must record the number of EVs registered in Connecticut.
+An EV is defined as any all-electric vehicle, fuel cell electric vehicle, plug-in hybrid electric vehicle, or range-extended EV.
+The data must be publicly available on the DMV website and include the total number of EVs registered each year.
+The DMV must update the information every six months.
+For more information, see the EValuateCT Dashboard website.

 Public Utility Definition

 An owner of an electric vehicle charging station is not defined as a public utility.

 Utility Company Electric Vehicle (EV) Charging Load Projection Requirement

 The Public Utilities Regulatory Authority requires electric distribution companies to integrate EV charging load projections into distribution planning.
-Projections will be based on the number of EVs registered in the state as well as on projected fluctuation in EV sales.
-Electric distribution companies must publish an annual report detailing the EV charging load projections for the company’s distribution planning.
-(Reference Connecticut General Statutes 16-19fff)
+Projections will be based on the number of EVs registered in the state as well as projected fluctuations in EV sales.
+Electric distribution companies must publish annual reports detailing the EV charging load projections for the company’s distribution planning.

 Integrated Resources Plan Report